 Closed Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day and New Year's Day.

-Only single axle trailer loads are accepted at drop-off stations, no commercial or dual axle trailers allowed.
-Residents without a personal pick-up or trailer are allowed to rent units for transporting materials to drop-off stations.
+Only single-axle trailer loads are accepted at drop-off stations; no commercial or dual-axle trailers allowed.
+Residents without a personal pickup or trailer are allowed to rent units (such as U-Haul, Home Depot, Lowe’s or other rental companies) for transporting materials to drop-off stations.

 - Bagged garbage

 - Single stream recyclables, including all clean and dry paper items (newspaper, magazines, catalogs, junk mail cardboard boxes, chip-board, office paper, and aseptic milk, juice and soup cartons); rinsed and empty plastic containers (# 1 through # 7, except Styrofoam); glass, steel and aluminum containers and cans, and clean single-use plastic bags or package wrap films (# 4).

 - Scrap metal materials, including materials from fences, gutters, rebar, mail boxes, baking or cooking sheets, pots, pans and skillets, and car parts.

 - Bulky trash (larger than a residential trash cart), including broken furniture, vacuums, mops or brooms, framed mirrors or paintings, glass windows or doors, patio umbrellas, small bookshelves, lamps, chairs, and tables.

 - Clean brush and yard trimmings

 - Passenger vehicle tires, limited to four per household every six months.